subhadipbhowmik/30-Days-Of-CPP/docs/day-02/first-cpp-program.md

 ![first-programme-in-cpp](../../static/img/day-02/first-program.png)

 ### 3. Explain the code line by line.
-1. #include <iostream>: This line is called a preprocessor directive.
-It instructs the compiler to include the contents of the <iostream> header file.
+1. `#include <iostream>`: This line is called a preprocessor directive.
+It instructs the compiler to include the contents of the `<iostream> `header file.
 This header file provides essential input/output functionalities like cout for printing to the console.

-2. int main(): This line declares the main function, which is the program's entry point.
+2. `int main()`: This line declares the main function, which is the program's entry point.
 The int keyword specifies that the main function will return an integer value (usually 0 to indicate successful execution).

-3. { ... }: The curly braces mark the beginning and end of the code block for the main function.
+3.` { ... }`: The curly braces mark the beginning and end of the code block for the main function.
 All the statements within this block will be executed when the program runs.

-4. std::cout << "Hello, World!" << std::endl;: This line is the heart of the program.
+4.` std::cout << "Hello, World!" << std::endl;`: This line is the heart of the program.
 It performs the following actions:

-   - std::cout: This is an object of the ostream class (from <iostream>) used for standard output (printing to the console).
+   - `std::cout`: This is an object of the iostream class (from `<iostream>`) used for standard output (printing to the console).
-   - <<: This is the stream insertion operator.
+   - `<<`: This is the stream insertion operator.
 It's used to send data to the output stream (cout) on the left side.
-   - "Hello, World!": This is the actual string literal that you want to print.
+   - `"Hello, World!"`: This is the actual string literal that you want to print.
-   - std::endl: This manipulator inserts a newline character after the string, ensuring the output appears on a new line.
+   - `std::endl`: This manipulator inserts a newline character after the string, ensuring the output appears on a new line.
-5. return 0; : This line exits the main function and returns the value 0 to the operating system.
+5. `return 0;` : This line exits the main function and returns the value 0 to the operating system.
 A return value of 0 typically indicates successful program execution.
 ### 4. Explain Basic Structure of C++ Program.
 1. Preprocessor Directives (Optional):